robcarGIT/roll8dice/README.md

 # roll8dice
-Script that rolls n dice and sums their output, m times.
+Bash script that rolls n dice and sums their output, m times.